Undergraduate Course Descriptions

 What is African Theory?
 Is a theory African simply because it is rooted in the political present of the continent?
 Is it African because it corresponds to an African cultural singularity or simply because his authors and inventors come from or live in Africa?
 This class will examine some central aspects of both African and Africana philosophy.
 We will study a) how religious traditions shape African theory b) how the influence of colonial anthropology on concepts of African culture and tradition can be challenged c) how African theory relates to African politics of decolonization, in North and "subsaharan" Africa.
 The major dialectical problem we will examine during the class is the ongoing contradiction between claims of authenticity and demands of liberation, traditionalism and modernism, religion and secularism, culturalism and Marxism.

-RELI GU4509 Crime and Punishment in Jewish Culture.
+RELI GU4509 Crime/Punishment-Jewish Culture.
 4 points.

 RELI GU4513 Buddhism and Neuroscience.
 4 points.

-With the Dalai Lama's marked interest in recent advances in neuroscience, the question of the compatibility between Buddhist psychology and neuroscience has been raised in a number of conferences and studies.
+With the Dalai Lamas marked interest in recent advances in neuroscience, the question of the compatibility between Buddhist psychology and neuroscience has been raised in a number of conferences and studies.
 This course will examine the state of the question, look at claims made on both sides, and discuss whether or not there is a convergence between Buddhist discourse about the mind and scientific discourse about the brain.

 RELI GU4514 Defining Marriage.
 4 points.